 It’s official we’re a nation full of spirit… alcoholic spirit that is!
-Brits have consumed over 280 million litres of the stuff in the last year alone, spending £3.6bn in the process.
-A recent focus on the spirits category within The Grocer discussed the current state of the spirits market within the UK – the major players, the current culture and the future trends.
+Brits consumed over 280 million litres of the stuff in the last year alone, spending £3.6bn in the process.
+A recent focus on the UK spirits category within The Grocer discussed the current state of the spirits market within the UK – the major players, the current culture and the future trends.
 As purveyors of all that’s great and good in a glass, we delve little deeper.

 Perhaps our best-renowned export within the UK spirits category is blended Scotch, but in the past year, it’s been knocked off its peaty perch by vodka as the UK’s top spirit.
 The reason for this?
 Lots of competition in a very small space, commanding less consumer loyalty as shoppers hunted for promotions on-shelf.
 As a sub-category dominated by traditional brands the category is crying out for some exciting ‘new news’, to hook the consumer that other categories have done so well in the past year.